 - Wire cutters – Gerber Center-Drive features a rotatable carbide wire cutter while Leatherman Signal comes with premium replaceable wire and hard-wire cutters.

-- Other Tools – Gerber Center-Drive also comes with a pry bar and a nail puller while Leatherman Signal also features a wire stripper, hammer, safety whistle, ferrocerium rod, and a diamond-coated sharpener.
+- Other Tools – Gerber Center-Drive also comes with a nail puller while Leatherman Signal also features a wire stripper, hammer, safety whistle, ferrocerium rod, and a diamond-coated sharpener.

 - Opening System – Gerber Center-Drive has a one-thumb opening system while Leatherman Signal has a one-hand operable system.